-How to check your credit score and report
+How to check your credit scores and credit reports

 Monitoring your credit is important because it can help you stay on top of your financial health.
 But how exactly do you check your credit reports and scores?